markuadoc/markua-spec/README.md

 1. authors with advanced questions about Markua syntax
 2. developers implementing Markua Processors

-This Introduction contains a number of introductory sections about Markua and its relationship to Markdown, CommonMark and GFM.
+The Introduction contains a number of introductory sections about Markua and its relationship to Markdown, CommonMark and GFM.
 It also contains sections which discuss Leanpub, to minimize confusion for Leanpub authors who encounter this document.